scarioscia/scarioscia.github.io/_posts/2024-03-11-peer-editing.md

 ---
 layout: post
-title: Growth through peer editing: a hands-on seminar
+title: A hands-on seminar for peer editing
 ---

 In research and writing of any kind, the process of peer editing can play a role in refining ideas, strengthening arguments, and enhancing overall quality.
 Some of the classes I've taken in grad school have included peer editing as part of the assignment structure - offering students training in providing and using constructive feedback.